๐ŸŽจArt History I โ€“ Prehistory to Middle Ages

 Kakadu National Park, Australia

-• Subjects include Dreamtime beings and creation stories, making this art inseparable from religious belief systems that continue today
+• Subjects include Dreamtime beings and creation stories, making this art inseparable from religious belief systems that continue today among Indigenous communities.

 Magura Cave, Bulgaria

-• Anthropomorphic figures and symbolic imagery suggest complex social organization and shared belief systems
+• Anthropomorphic figures and symbolic imagery suggest complex social organization and shared belief systems.

 Regional Diversity and Cultural Context

-Prehistoric art wasn't limited to Europe—sites across Africa, Asia, and Australia prove that symbolic expression emerged independently across human populations, adapted to local environments and cultural needs.
+Prehistoric art wasn't limited to Europe.
+Sites across Africa, Asia, and Australia prove that symbolic expression emerged independently across human populations, adapted to local environments and cultural needs.

 Laas Gaal, Somalia

-• Earliest known rock art in the Horn of Africa—dating to approximately 5,000-11,000 years ago, depicting the transition to pastoralism
+• Among the earliest known rock art in the Horn of Africa, dating to approximately 5,000โ€“11,000 years ago and depicting the transition from foraging to pastoralism.

-• Cattle with ceremonial decorations alongside human figures suggest the religious and economic importance of livestock
+• Cattle with ceremonial decorations alongside human figures suggest the religious and economic importance of livestock in early pastoral societies.

 Quick Reference Table